mindspore-ai/mindspore/model_zoo/official/cv/yolov3_darknet53/README.md

 #### Usage

 Before performing inference, the air file must bu exported by export.py.
 Current batch_Size can only be set to 1.
 Because the DVPP hardware is used for processing, the picture must comply with the JPEG encoding format, Otherwise, an error will be reported.
+For example, the COCO_val2014_000000320612.jpg in coco2014 dataset needs to be deleted.

 ```shell
 # Ascend310 inference